What is the purpose of this document?

 We need all the categories of information in the list above (see ‘The Kind of information we hold about you') primarily to allow us to perform our contract with you[*], as part of a process in providing you a service which you have requested[******] and to enable us to comply with legal obligations[**].
 In some cases we may use your personal information to pursue legitimate interests of ours, provided your interests and fundamental rights do not override those interests.
 The situations in which we will process your personal information are listed below.

-This data is used by the College's Advancement Division to support a full range of activities for and in relation to our alumni, friends and supporters.
+This data is used by SCIF to support a full range of activities for and in relation to our supporters.
 These include:

 Providing you with information about our work and our activities.
-This might include sending you publications, e-newsletters, invitations to events and details of volunteering opportunities.
+This might include sending you publications, e-newsletters, invitations to events and details of fundraising opportunities****

 Internal record keeping, including the management of any feedback or complaints******

-Furthering our charitable objectives, including to help us raise money or by asking you to donate money to Imperial, but always in accordance with Our Fundraising Promise.
+Furthering our charitable objectives, including to help us raise money or by asking you to donate money to SCIF****

 Transfer to HM Revenue and Customs in respect of any Gift Aid claims**